-Spice up your chicken life with this smoky, richly-spiced and easy to cook pollo al chilindron (chicken with peppers)!
-Take a quick trip to Spain with smoky ground pimentón, fresh bell peppers and Serrano ham.
-Works with all diets including paleo, keto and is naturally gluten and dairy free!
+Spice up your chicken life with this smoky, richly spiced, and easy-to-cook pollo al chilindrón (chicken with peppers).
+Take a quick trip to Spain with smoky ground pimentón, fresh bell peppers, Serrano ham, and brandy if you dare.

 Jump to:

-Pollo al chilindron, or chicken with peppers, hails from Navarra, Spain and is a perfect example of fresh ingredients and simple technique.
+Pollo al chilindrón, or chicken with peppers, hails from Navarra, Spain, and is a perfect example of fresh ingredients and simple technique.
 Serrano ham and brandy are not a hard sell, either.
+What I've come to love about authentic Spanish food is that it is simple.
+One-pot-wonders like paella, or simple tapas to pair with sherry or a sassy red wine and friends.
+Spanish cuisine is often a few well-chosen ingredients, prepared carefully, and without fuss.

 Ingredients Matter

 Pimentón is a smoky, savory ground spice of dried red chili peppers.
-In Spain you will find pimentón in a variety of heat levels, ranging from sweet (dulcé) to hot (picante).
-It can be hard to find, so I often substitute with a nice smoked paprika when cooking this one at home.
+In Spain you will find it in a variety of heat levels, ranging from sweet (dulcé) to hot (picante).
+It can be hard to find, so I often substitute it with a nice smoked paprika.
+Traditionally this one calls for saffron (expensive), but leaving it out won't drastically compromise your results.

 The Method